-The MS129P(4) format may still be used, but this latest revision of Mil-Std-129 states a preference for use of the two-dimensional PDF417 symbol.
+The linear barcodes of previous revisions of the Standard may still be used, however, Revision R states a preference for use of the two-dimensional PDF417 symbol.
 This eliminates a label when more than one serial numbered item is packed, and makes possible the use of automated data collection.

 Exterior container markings are required unless specifically exempted in the contract or solicitation, or the standard itself, on each of the following: